Maia313/react/README.md

 };
 ```

-Because a `JSX` component represents HTML, you could put several components together to create a more complex HTML page.
-This is one of the key advantages of the component architecture React provides.
-It allows you to compose your UI from many separate, isolated components.
-This makes it easier to build and maintain complex user interfaces.

 The **second way** to define a React component is with the **ES6 class syntax**.
 In the following example, Kitten extends `React.Component`:

 ```js